Skip to main content

 What We Love

-• AI soil sensor — adjusts wash intensity so light loads don't over-wash and heavy loads don't under-wash
+• AI soil sensor adjusts wash intensity per load — light loads do not over-wash, heavy soil loads do not under-wash

-• Super Speed 60 — the Samsung Bespoke Smart Dishwasher handles weeknight cleanup without waiting until morning
+• Super Speed 60 handles weeknight cleanup without waiting until the next morning for a full cycle

 What Could Be Better

-• SmartThings required for full smart features — smart premium is harder to justify in non-Samsung homes
+• SmartThings required for full smart features — in a non-Samsung home, most of the smart premium loses its value without the ecosystem

-• Auto Open Door needs cabinet clearance above the unit — can be blocked in tight kitchens
+• Auto Open Door needs cabinet clearance above the door opening — blocked in kitchens with upper cabinets that hang low above the counter

 The Verdict